ShubhamBorade/Rode_Clone/readme.md

 # Rode Clone

-> i have learnt basics of HTML and CSS in this project.
+> I have learnt about Tailwind in this project.

 > it took me around 7 and half hours to complete this project.